SharmaOmm/global-layoffs-sql-analysis/README.md

 ## Key Findings & Visuals
 - The key insights derived from the analysis are explained in detail in Key_Findings.md
-- Interactive version of this analysis is available on TablePublic: https://public.tableau.com/shared/YRDSWYW9D?:display_count=n&:origin=viz_share_link
+- Interactive version of this analysis is available on: https://public.tableau.com/shared/YRDSWYW9D?:display_count=n&:origin=viz_share_link